Teenagers generally don’t feel they can talk to their parents.

-I have worked with teenagers now for over a decade.
-In that time, there have been significant changes in environment, social interaction, and educational expectations, but one thing has remained.
+The environment, social interactions, and educational expectations for teens are constantly changing, but one thing has remained.
 Teenagers generally don’t feel they can talk to their parents.

 I’m coming from a place where I sit in groups with teenagers who are strangers to me and within 30 minutes of talking to them can get them to share who the most important person in their life is and why.
-I’m writing this not as the parent of a teen but as someone who works with teens, so this is also for any youth worker that wants their conversation to get better.
-I’m hopeful that this helps you, and I’m also hopeful it helps me as I start to create an environment for conversation with my elementary school kids that will carry into their teen years – because we all know if I wait, it’ll only get harder.
+This is also for any youth worker who wants their conversations to get better.

-With that in mind here are the tips I have found to be helpful, and I hope you can apply to your relationship with your teen as well.
+With that in mind here are the tips I have found to be helpful, and I hope you can apply them to your relationship with your teen as well.

 Talk less.

 As a parent, it is difficult not to fill the silence.
 Resist this urge.
 In our training for group facilitators, we teach that counting to at least 10 (counting to 30 is better) when silence begins can help us wait long enough before assuming the other person is done talking.
-With kids, they are often just processing out loud, something most adults have decided needs to be internally.
-For them, it is normal to say out loud what they are thinking because they are trying it out.
-Let them.
-The fact is, they will become uncomfortable too and will likely say something else to fill the silence.
+With kids, they are often just processing out loud, something most adults have decided needs to be done internally.

 Really listen.

-Deciding at the beginning of a conversation this is about them, puts you in a position of listening rather then looking for what is wrong and correcting, or even worse, that there is a problem when none actually exists.
-Listen just to hear, listen to learn, listen to be able to repeat back.
 Make an intentional decision to not be thinking about how to answer or how to tell them what they should be thinking or doing instead.
 There is a stage of life for that, but it should mainly apply to kids under 9 years old.

 Ask great questions.